MiguelCabreraVictoria/GPT/README.md

 ## Introduction

-This project is an implementation of a GPT-based model trained on a dataset from Project Gutemberg.
-It aims to explore the capabilities of language models in generating coherent text.
+This project involves the implementation of a GPT-based model trained on a dataset from Project Gutenberg.
+The goal is to explore the potential of language models in generating coherent, contextually relevant text.
+Using the Transformer architecture, the project focuses on enhancing the ability of AI models to understand and generate natural language.
+By training the model on a vast corpus of literary works, the model will be able to generate meaningful text, simulate creative writing, and assist with language understanding tasks.

 >### What is a transformer?